utilmeta/utype/docs/en/guide/cls.md

 # > 19
 ```

-We declare an attribute named `__options__` in the data class and assign it using an instance of Options.
+We declare an attribute named `__options__` in the dataclass and assign it using an instance of Options.
 The resolution options are passed in as parameters.

 In the example, we configured `Options(addition=True)` to preserve the additional input data outside the dataclass fields. so that  `age` and `invite_code` are reserved in the output data, the commonly used options in the parsing configuration are: